gabrielenapolinic/PySTGEE/README.md

 * **Interactive Dashboard**: Features a Graphical User Interface (GUI) built with `ipywidgets` and `geemap` for real-time interaction, threshold optimization (Youden's J statistic), and spatial visualization of model performance.

 ## Run/Edit application
-From [here](https://huggingface.co/spaces/gabrielenapolinic/PySTGEE) you can run our application.
+From <a href="https://huggingface.co/spaces/gabrielenapolinic/PySTGEE" target="_blank" rel="noopener noreferrer">here</a> you can run our application.

 ## How to Use